bitworkers-official/bot-builder-typescript-starter/docs/linting.md

 ## Pre-commit

 Staged files are automatically linted and tested before each commit.
-See `lint-staged.config.js` to update.
+See `package.json` for details.